AdGreen Carbon Calculator Methodology

 Who is it for?

-Any organisation type can create a project and invite other companies to join it.
+Any organisation type can create an Early Insight or Final Footprint.
+For Final Footprints, those creating them can invite other companies to collaborate.
 Organisations working on a project together add the relevant activities, based on what their allocated budget covers.

 More information about who can do what is in schedule 2 of the terms and conditions.